PO BOX 8805, Santa Fe, NM 87504

 painted with textile paints.

-Jewelry of Lawrence’s artwork, embedded in plastic by plastics expert,
+Jewelry of Lawrence’s artwork, embedded in plastic by plastics engineer,

 Armand G. Winfield: Winfield Fine Art in Jewelry II.